shorn/zinc/readme.md

   * a better design would be for each sign-in method to normalize to a custom Zinc id_token format and signature algorithm.
 This would simplify the authz logic and simplify the configuration of the authz lambda.
+  * Turns out AWS KMS has an always-free tier, so could even use RS256 for securing the access token.
+Would be a chunk of effort though.

 Please feel free to create Github issues, pull requests or discussion topics regarding these or other security considerations you'd like to talk about.